ravi46931/insurance-premium-MLOps/implement.md

-dvc
 # Task:

- 1. Complete the process of docker-compose.yaml file (Add both)
+ 1. Complete the process of docker-compose.yaml file (Add both) [Notneed]
  2. Write the mkdocs and ci.yaml for the mkdocs [DONE]
- 3. Write the README file
+ 3. Write the README file [DONE]
  4. Write the process of implementing the project (for self reference)
  5. Write the commands
  6. Arrage the link of all (e.g. github, dagshub etc)